On this page:

 At the end of your appointment, the midwife will advise you which team will continue your antenatal care and where your appointments will take place.
 They will provide contact details for this team.
-If the midwife thinks it would be useful for you to see a doctor in your pregnancy, a referral will be made to one of the Consultant Clinics.
+If the midwife thinks it would be useful for you to see a doctor in your pregnancy after they have completed a personalised pregnancy risk assessment, a referral will be made to one of the Consultant Clinics.

 How do I change the date of my booking appointment?